siliconcompiler/lambdalib/lambdalib/padring/README.md

 Specifies the width of the configuration bus of the io cell.
 For a description of uses of `CFGW`, see [IOLIB](../../iolib/README.md).

 #### RINGW
 The `RINGW` parameter specifies the number of signals within the power bus that connects all of the io cells together within the padring.
+For a description of uses of `RINGW`, see [IOLIB](../../iolib/README.md).

 ## Using the Generator